Skip to content

 We are committed to the following principles for promoting open educational resources:

-- We offer support, coaching, and guidance on selecting and producing accessible materials.
+1. We require accessibility for learning materials.
+We offer support, training, digital open badges, and guidelines for selecting and producing accessible materials.

-- We recommend that staff make learning materials open access.
+3. We recommend that staff make learning materials open access and use the Library of Open Educational Resources for this purpose.

-- We recommend licensing open educational resources under the Creative Commons CC BY 4.0 or CC BY-SA 4.0 license.
+4. We recommend licensing open educational resources and using the Creative Commons CC BY 4.0 or CC BY-SA 4.0 license.

-- The person opening up teaching and learning materials is responsible for the ethical aspects of the materials they open and for ensuring the necessary copyrights and data protection.
+6. We require that the person opening up teaching and learning materials ensure the ethical integrity of the materials they open and verify the necessary copyrights, licenses, and data protection before making them available.

-- Work done to develop the openness of learning and learning materials is valued in merit criteria and in the planning of work tasks.
+7. We value work done to promote the openness of learning and learning materials in our merit criteria and in the design of work tasks.

 Copyrighted Material